About Steiner Waldorf Education

 Rudolf Steiner (1861 – 1925) was an innovative academic born in Austria whose ideas founded the basis of Anthroposophy.
 He applied his ideas to education as well as agriculture, medicine, architecture and social reform.
 St Paul's acknowledges Rudolf Steiner as the founding inspiration of modern day Steiner Waldorf schools, but does not promote Anthroposophy or endorse every aspect of it.
 It was never intended to be taught in schools.

-Its ideas and principles underpin the educational philosophy, which seeks to nurture equally the child’s capacities for thinking, feeling and volition, as well as fostering a sense of respect for each other and the world around them.
+Its ideas and principles underpin the educational philosophy, which seeks to nurture equally the child’s capacities for thinking, feeling and volition, as well as fostering a sense of respect or each other and the world around them.
 While he sparked an education that is kind, gentle and holistic, he was not a man without fault.
-Some of his views on race expressed in a small selection of his work, which are completely contradictory to the essence of his contributions to education, are unequivocally rejected by us.
+Some of his views on race expressed in a small selection of his work, which are completely contradictory to the essence of his contributions to education, are unequivocally rejected by all staff and trustees.
 We are actively working to teach inclusively, ensuring that equality and diversity are at the heart of our curriculum.
 We aim to reflect the multicultural city around us, and celebrate the many languages, cultures and faiths within our school community.
 We have the same aspirations for all our children.